nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 System shows an error message (“Please follow the given time format”) <br>
 > Use case resumes at step 2

+[comment]: # (@@author A0133367E)
 ### Use case 05 - Undo previous command that modified the task list

 **MSS**

-1. Actor enters the undo command
+1. Actor requests to undo the last change to the task list.
-2. System finds the latest command that modified the task list
+2. System revert the last change to the task list.
-3. System undo the identified command
-4. System shows a feedback message (“The command `last-command` has been undone”) and displays the updated list.
+3. System shows a success feedback message and displays the updated list.
-5. Use case ends.
+   Use case ends.

 **Extensions**

 2a.
-There are no previous commands that modify the list (since the launch of the application)
+There are no previous modifications to the task list (since the launch of the application)

 > 2a1.
-System shows an error message (“No previous command to undo”) <br>
+System alerts the user that there are no previous changes <br>
 > Use case ends

 ### Use case 06 - Mark a task as completed

 **MSS**:

-1. Actor requests to list tasks
-2. System show a list of tasks
-3. Actor requests to mark a task specified by its index in the list as completed
+1. Actor requests to mark a task specified by its index in the list as completed
-4. System updates the task
+2. System marks the task as completed
-5. System shows a feedback message (“Task `index` is marked as completed”) and hides the marked task.
+3. System shows a success feedback message, updates and highlights the selected task.
-6. Use case ends
+   Use case ends

 **Extensions**

+1a.
+The index given is invalid (e.g. it is a string or out of range)

+> 1a1.
+System shows an error message to inform the user of the incorrect format/index given
+> Use case ends

 2a.
-The list is empty
+Marking a task will result in a duplicate (will become exactly identical to an existing task)

 > 2a1.
+System shows an error message to inform user of potential duplicate <br>
+> Use case ends

+### Use case 07 - Unmark a task

+**MSS**:

+1. Actor requests to unmark a task followed by its index
+2. System unmarks the task from completed
+3. System shows a success feedback message, updates and highlights the selected task.
    Use case ends

+**Extensions**

-3a.
-The given index is invalid
+1a.
+The index given is invalid (e.g. it is a string or out of range)

+> 1a1.
+System shows an error message to inform the user of the incorrect format/index given
+> Use case ends

+2a.
+Unmarking a task will result in a duplicate (will become exactly identical to an existing task)

-> 3a1.
-System shows an error message (“Please select a task on the list with a valid index”) <br>
+> 2a1.
+System shows an error message to inform user of potential duplicate <br>
-> Use case resumes at step 2
+> Use case ends

+[comment]: # (@@author A0148095X)
-### Use case 07 - Add short hand commands
+### Use case 08 - Add alias commands

 **MSS**

 1. Actor enters a alias command and specify the name and new alias name of the command
 2. System alias the command
-3. System shows a feedback message (“The command `original-command` can now be keyed in as <new-command>”)
+3. System shows a feedback message (“The command `original command` can now be keyed in as `alias key`”)
 4. Use case ends.

 **Extensions**